cvs-health/testaro/README.md

 Several Testaro tests make use of the `init()` function in the `procs/testaro` module.
 That function samples elements if the population of elements to be tested is larger than 100.
 The purpose is to achieve reasonable performance.
 The sampling overweights elements near the beginning of a page, because of the tendency of that location to have important and atypical elements.

 You can add custom rules to the rules of any tool.
 Testaro provides a template, `data/template.js`, for the definition of a rule to be added.
 Once you have created a copy of the template with revisions, you can move the copy into the `testaro` directory and add an entry for your custom rule to the `evalRules` object in the `tests/testaro.js` file.
 Then your custom rule will act as a Testaro rule.
 Some `testaro` rules are simple enough to be fully specified in JSON files.
 You can use any of those as a template if you want to create a sufficiently simple custom rule, namely a rule whose prohibited elements are all and only the elements matching a CSS selector.
 More details about rule creation are in the `CONTRIBUTING.md` file.

+#### WallyAX

+If a `wax` test act is included in the job, an environment variable named `WAX_KEY` must exist, with your WallyAX API key as its value.
+You can get it from [WallyAX](mailto:technology@wallyax.com).

+The `wax` tool imposes a limit on the size of a page to be tested.
+If the page exceeds the limit, Testaro treats the page as preventing `wax` from performing its tests.
+The limit is less than 500,000 characters.

 #### WAVE